jpducatti/jpducatti/README.md

-## Hello There, Greeting from Brazil :brazil:
+## Hello There, Greetings from Brazil :brazil:

 :smile: Pronouns: He/Him